phetsims/natural-selection/doc/implementation-notes.md

 ## Terminology

-All of terminology that you'll need to navigate the implementation is found in [model.md](https://github.com/phetsims/natural-selection/blob/master/doc/model.md).
+Most of terminology that you'll need to navigate the implementation is found in [model.md](https://github.com/phetsims/natural-selection/blob/master/doc/model.md).

+Terms that are specific to the implementation:

+* An _organism_ is a living thing.
+It includes bunneis, wolves, and shrubs.
+* The _environment_ is the part of the UI where bunnies hop around, and it can be switched between "equator" and "arctic".
+* A _simulation mode_ (or _mode_) determines what UI components are available.
+See `SimulationMode`.
+* A _sprite_ is a high-performance way of drawing an organism, using the scenery `Sprites` API.
+* A _plot_ is a set of points connected by line segments, used in the Population graph.

 ## Common Patterns